Dhi13man/spring-multi-data-source/README.md

       naming format.
 If this is not specified, the generated repositories will be placed in the same package as the class where this annotation is applied, followed by `.generated.repositories` and then `.<data_source_name>`.
+    - `primaryDataSourceConfig`: A `@DataSourceConfig` annotation.
+This annotation represents the primary data source and its configuration.
     - `dataSourceConfigs`: An array of `@DataSourceConfig` annotations.
 Each annotation represents a data source and its configuration.